jh3/claude-fzf/README.md

 ## Features

-- Fast startup
+- Fast startup with mtime-based caching
-- Search across all Claude Code sessions from all projects
+- Sessions grouped by project for easy navigation
 - Preview session details (summary, messages, git branch)
-- Resume any session with Enter
+- Quick resume most recent session with Enter, or expand to see all sessions
+- Create new projects directly from the picker
 - Delete sessions with confirmation
 - Tmux integration with automatic project session management